MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## Roles you can run without virtualizing

-Because Azure Stack HCI is intended as a virtualization host where you run all of your workloads in virtual machines, the Azure Stack HCI terms allow you to run only what's necessary for hosting virtual machines.
+Because Azure Stack HCI is intended as a virtualization host where you run all of your workloads in VMs, the Azure Stack HCI terms allow you to run only what's necessary for hosting VMs.

 This means that you can run the following server roles: